KxSystems/docs-v1/docs/ml/toolkit/fresh.md

 Syntax: `.ml.fresh.significantfeatures[table;targets]`

-Returns a table containing a reduced number of features where the p-value calculated via the significance tests above met the conditions defined by the BHY procedure.
+Returns a list of the features deemed statistically significant based on if the p-value calculated via the significance tests above met the conditions defined by the BHY procedure.

 Where